Our mission is to grow the sport of water polo in Southwest Florida and support Southwest Florida water polo teams, programs, players, and events.

 The Giving Partner, together with Guidestar, reflects nonprofits in our community that have made a commitment to transparency by sharing in-depth information about their community impact, leadership and financial history.

 The Community Foundation of Sarasota County verifies much of the information provided; each nonprofit is required to maintain an updated profile in order to be eligible for funding and other opportunities.

-Two kids in the sport, Venice HS Girls and USAWP ODP Coach.
+High School, Age Group, and USAWP ODP Coach.
 Current board president.

 USAWAP and FHSAA referee, USAWP liaison, Board Treasurer, former D1 Offensive Lineman.

 Lifelong masters water polo player.
 Met his wife while playing - forever indebted to the sport.

 42 Years Coaching-Team USA, Cal, Yale, UCLA, Canada, Harvard Westlake...USAWP Hall of Fame.

 Long-time referee, coach, and masters player.
 Passionate about growing the sport.